 Early Club History

-With the help of some friends from his old club, the Detroit Curling Club, who drove to Lewiston and put on an exhibition for the local inhabitants, 19 recruits were soon enjoying the game.
-With the winter came problems, however.
+Some of Aarons' friends from his old club, the Detroit Curling Club, drove up to Lewiston and put on an exhibition for the local inhabitants.
+As a result, 19 new recruits were soon enjoying the game.
+However, with the winter came problems.
 The curlers were eager, but inclement weather made curling irregular.

 This did not stop Aarons.
 He decided that if the weather were the only deterrent to the success of curling in Lewiston, it would be overcome.